The two vessels will transfer from P&O Cruises Australia's fleet and start service in 2021

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Monday, April 4, 2016/Categories: News, Building and refurbishment, Carnival, Fincantieri
+Author: Rebecca Gibson/04 April 2016/Categories: News, Building and refurbishment, Carnival, Fincantieri

 Carnival Corporation & plc has finalised its 2015 memorandum of agreement with Italian shipbuilder Fincantieri to build five new cruise ships for three of its global cruise brands.